Sital K Motwani: Career

 Sital's last term as chairman of the Indian Chamber of Commerce was 1982.
-However, he continued to take keen interest in the work of the Chamber making the fruits of his experience available to successive general committees.
+However, he continued to take keen interest in the work of the Chamber making his experience available to successive general committees.
 In recognition of his services to the Chamber, he was appointed Permanent Honorary Adviser in 1986 and Permanent Honorary President in 1989.

-Another organisation with which Mr. Sital has been closely associated for a long period is the Hindu Association.
-He has been President of the Association for several years and he continues to devote a lot of time to this body which, among other things, manages the Hindu Temple in Happy Valley, Hong Kong.
+Another organisation with which Sital was closely associated for a long period is the Hindu Association.
+He was President of the Association for several years and continued to devote a lot of time to this body which, among other things, manages the Hindu Temple in Happy Valley, Hong Kong.

-Another community service office Mr. Sital has been holding for a number of years is that of Chairman of the Council of Hong Kong Indian Associations (CHIA).
+Another community service office Sital had held for a number of years was that of chairman of the Council of Hong Kong Indian Associations (CHIA).
 This is an apex body which has seven associations as its constituents.

 The Sino-British Joint Declaration of 1984 was welcomed by all including the Hong Kong Indian community since it provided for a smooth transfer of sovereignty over Hong Kong.
 However, there were misgivings in the minds of the ethnic minorities, mainly Indians, holding Hong Kong British passports.
-Mr. Sital took the lead on behalf of CHIA to plead their case for full British passport with right of abode in the UK This again meant several visits to London and ministerial level meetings with the British government.
-Mr. Sital was able to extract repeated assurances from the British that the interests of the ethnic minorities would be taken care of.
+Sital took the lead on behalf of CHIA to plead their case for full British passport with right of abode in the UK This again meant several visits to London and ministerial level meetings with the British government.
+Sital was able to extract repeated assurances from the British that the interests of the ethnic minorities would be taken care of.
 This problem however, was solved satisfactorily and all the affected members of minority community were granted full British passports.

-Although Mr. Sital is a permanent resident of Hong Kong and Hong Kong is also his business headquarters, he continues to maintain substantial links with India.
-He has several investments in India.
-Mr. Sital was a pioneer in conceiving and developing the idea of a free port in India.
-It was nearly two decades ago that Mr. Sital first mooted the idea and pursued it vigorously with the Indian authorities.
+Although Sital was a permanent resident of Hong Kong and Hong Kong was also his business headquarters, he continued to maintain substantial links with India.
+He had several investments in India.
+Sital was a pioneer in conceiving and developing the idea of a free port in India.
+It was nearly two decades prior that Sital first mooted the idea and pursued it vigorously with the Indian authorities.
 The proposal seemed to gain ground and a site in the Andaman-Nicobar Islands was identified as a likely location.
 Unfortunately the idea never reached the stage of implementation although a number of high-power committees were set up to examine it and make recommendations.
-Of course, the situation today is that a number of other sites are also being suggested as free ports.
-In any case the significance of the idea has become considerably diluted by the ongoing process of liberalisation of the Indian economy.
+In any case the significance of the idea became considerably diluted by the ongoing process of liberalisation of the Indian economy.